How to Set Up MCP Servers in Claude Code — Complete Guide

 Environment variable issues

-- Verify the token is valid: tokens expire.
-Log into the service dashboard and confirm your token is active.
+- Verify the token is still valid in the service dashboard

 JSON syntax errors in .mcp.json